 If your internet connection is slow or non-existent during bad weather there’s typically very little that you can do.
 If you want to be thorough, try restarting your devices, including your modem and router, and see if that helps.

 Restarting these devices may have no impact, and if you’re trying to use the internet during peak times in a populated area, that may be the cause of your slow connection and not the weather.

 Unusually severe weather can disconnect lines, break utility poles, and cause damage to other components that work as part of a system that ensures you have internet.

 If your internet connection is down and it’s not your devices at fault, there’s not much you can do to fix the broadband lines.
+Other online gaming fans know how frustrating this can be.
 It’s not recommended that you try to connect broken lines or engage in any work on the utility pole as this is dangerous for you and potentially other utility workers.

 Remember that utility poles carry multiple different types of lines from electrical to cable, and phone services, and touching these components can result in serious injury.

 So, does bad weather affect broadband internet?
 It’s definitely possible!
 If you are experiencing internet connection issues in your home, the best course of action is to call your internet service provider and follow their instructions on how to best proceed.